“They know the math. They just can’t do the word problems. It’s their reading comprehension.”

 Her students sat at round tables with their textbooks and hand-held whiteboards.
 As instructed, they opened to page 47: Division Word Problems with Decimal Quotients.

 Ms. Hartwell read aloud, “Sarah has 40 lbs. of carrots for her horses.
 If she has 100 horses, how many pounds does each horse get?”

 “OK class, she has 40 pounds for 100 horses.
 How much does each get?
 What’s our operation?”

 She pointed to an anchor chart of ‘key words.’
 ‘Each’ was at the top of the division list.

 “Right.
 So how do we divide a small number by a big number?”

-The class was quiet.
+Silence.
 Ms. Hartwell drew a vinculum (long-division house) on her whiteboard.
 The students copied as she put 40 under the house and 100 outside.

 “Now 100 doesn’t fit into 40, so we need to add a decimal.”
 She changed 40 to 40.0.
 “How many times does 100 go into 400?”